-I stopped here at only 3 turns but you will need to make the call based on how your dough looks and feels.
+I stopped here at only three turns, but you will need to make the call based on how your dough looks and feels.
 If it’s holding shape in the container, turns become a little harder to perform because the dough bundles up and it pulls easily from the sides it’s most likely strong enough and you can let rest for the remainder of the bulk fermentation.

 What a beautiful bake, guys, I was happy when I sliced into these.
-I was pleasantly surprised by the nice open crumb inside and I’m confident I can open things up a bit more next time.
+I was pleasantly surprised by the beautiful open crumb inside, and I’m confident I can open things up a bit more next time.
 I’m slowly inching closer to my ideal loaf each experiment and each trial.
-Sure there are bakes that really fall short 3 but the general progression for my bakes has been in the right direction.
+Sure, there are bakes that fall short2, but the general progression for my bakes has been in the right direction.
 I’m still looking for that loaf that looks like a spider web inside with large holes and dynamic movement, almost like an explosion went off surrounded by sticky, gooey, custard.

-My next attempt will be using the same procedure almost exactly as outlined above but I’ll take half and attempt a longer proof on the counter before retarding.
+My next attempt will be using the same procedure almost precisely as outlined above but I’ll take half and attempt a longer proof on the counter before retarding.
 It’s hard to say just how long will open things up more, and you don’t want to over proof, but it is an experiment after all.
-I’m sure it will still make wonderful toast.
+I’m sure it will still make excellent toast.

 Thin, brittle, snaps under the lightest of pressure.
-Wonderful coloring throughout and excellent oven spring on these.
-I was a little afraid spring would suffer due to the high hydration but the strengthening of the dough through using a stiff starter/levain and the slap and folds helped to keep things in check.
+Beautiful coloring throughout and excellent oven spring on these.
+I was a little afraid spring would suffer due to the high hydration, but the strengthening of the dough through using a stiff starter/levain and the slap and folds helped to keep things in check.
 Sublime coloring on the outside ranging from light brown to dark brown and signs of caramelization on the exterior.
-Cracks, small bubbles, tears and rips.
+Cracks, small bubbles, tears, and rips.

 Startling taste!
-My ritualistic late afternoon sandwich 4 with fresh baked bread really shined, I couldn’t even take a minute to snap a picture to post here — it was gone.
-The stiff starter and managed proof really did not impart an overly sour flavor to this bread, it was a mild taste that slightly lingered after finishing a bite.
+My ritualistic late afternoon sandwich 3 With freshly baked bread shined, I couldn’t even take a minute to snap a picture to post here — it was gone.
+The stiff starter and managed proof did not impart an overly sour flavor to this bread; it was a mild taste that slightly lingered after finishing a bite.
 I like it this way, as you may know by now.

-Happy New Year everyone and I hope you join me through 2015 where I hope to bake and write even more — ciao!
+Happy New Year everyone and I hope you join me through next year where I hope to bake and write even more — happy baking!